azurecitadel/vdc-networking-lab/README.md

 Azure Security Center is a feature built in to Azure which allows administrators to gain visibility into the security of their environment and to detect and respond to issues and threats.
 In this part of the lab, we'll explore Azure Security Center and what it has to offer.

-**1)** In the Azure portal, expand the left hand menu and select 'More Services'.
+**1)** In the Azure portal, expand the left hand menu and select 'All Services'.
 Search for and then select 'Security Center'.

 **2)** The overview section of the Security Center shows an 'at-a-glance' view of any security recommendations, alerts and prevention items relating to compute, storage, networking and applications.